safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 const safeSdk = await safeFactory.deploySafe(safeAccountConfig)
 ```

-Calling the method `deploySafe` will deploy de desired Safe and return a Safe Core SDK initialized instance ready to be used.
+Calling the method `deploySafe` will deploy the desired Safe and return a Safe Core SDK initialized instance ready to be used.

 ## 4. Create a transaction <a name="create-transaction"></a>